DemonBlood1x/focus-automated/README.md

 2. Open the project in your IDE and set the `JAVA_HOME` environment variable to its installation directory.

+3. Open a command-line window, navigate to the project directory, and run the folowing command:

+        mvn clean install

+This command installs the project into the local repository.

-3. Open a command-line window, navigate to the project directory, and run the following command:
+4. Open a command-line window, navigate to the project directory, and run the following command:

         mvn clean test

-4. The build should generate a test report, which you can find under the **target/surefire-reports** folder.
+5. The build should generate a test report, which you can find under the **target/surefire-reports** folder.

-5. Open the report and check the results of the test cases.
+6. Open the report and check the results of the test cases.

 ## Conclusion